yonseicasl/Nebula/README.md

 Nebula v1.0 includes seven different types of neural networks, and each network has three different size options, i) large (L), medium (M), and small (S).
 The large benchmark of a given network type represents the full-fledged neural network, and the medium and small benchmarks are down-sized representations.
 Small benchmarks on average about 10-15x faster to run than full-fldged counterparts, while exhibiting similar hardware performance and characteristics.
 Medium benchmarks in general reduce the runtime by 3-5x with more similar emulation of full-fledged networks.
 The benchmarks have been rigorously validated across a variety of platforms including CPUs, GPUs, FPGAs, and NPUs.
 The following lists possible <benchmark> and <size> options to put in the script run command shown above.

-    Build command: nebula.sh build <benchmark> <size>
+    Build command: ./nebula.sh build <benchmark> <size>

     <benchmark> options: alexnet, dbn, lstm, mlp, resnet, rnn, vgg
     <size> options: large, medium, small

 ## Configs, Dataset, and Pre-trained Weights
-Executing a Nebula benchmark requires three inputs, i) network configs, ii) dataset (i.e., input data), and iii) optionally pre-trained weights.
-The network configs specify detailed structure of the neural network benchmark, and the config files can be found in the nebula/benchmarks directory.
-Each sub-directory is named after a network type and size such as alexnet_S for small-sized AlexNet.
+Executing a Nebula benchmark requires three inputs, i) network configs, ii) input dataset, and optionally iii) pre-trained weights.
+The network configs specify detailed structure of the neural network, and the config files should be found in the nebula/benchmarks/ directory after cloning from the github repository.
+Each sub-directory inside the nebula/benchmarks/ is named after a network type and size such as alexnet_small for small-sized benchmark of AlexNet.

-A dataset is a group of input data consumed by the neural network benchmark.
+A dataset is a group of input data consumed by the neural network.
 Nebula uses ImageNet for convolutional networks (i.e., AlexNet, ResNet, VGG), NIST for fully-connected networks (i.e., DBN, MLP), and PTB for recurrent networks (i.e., LSTM, RNN).
 These well-known datasets have been reformulated to fit for variable-sized Nebula benchmarks.
-Due to a limited github space to accommodate sizable datasets, Nebula maintains them in a remote Google Drive.
-To obtain a copy of a particular dataset, execute the dataset.sh script in the following format.
+Due to a limited space in the github repository to accommodate sizable datasets, Nebula maintains them in a remote Google Drive.
+To obtain a copy of a particular dataset, execute a script named dataset.sh in the following format.

     $ ./dataset.sh <dataset> <size>

 For instance, a small-sized ImageNet can be obtained using the script as follows.
-Executing the dataset.sh script creates a directory named nebula/data (if not already created), and it places the downloaded dataset files in the directory.
+Executing the script creates a directory named nebula/dataset/ (if it does not exist), and it places downloaded dataset files in the directory.
 Possible options for the <dataset> and <size> fields are listed after the example.

     $ ./dataset.sh imagenet small

-The following lists possible <dataset> and <size> options to put in the script run command shown above.
+The following shows possible <dataset> and <size> options to put in the script run command shown above.

-    Dataset command: dataset.sh <dataset> <size>
+    Dataset command: ./dataset.sh <dataset> <size>

     <dataset> options: imagenet, nist, ptb
     <size> options: large, medium, small

 Nebula provides a set of pre-trained weights for user convenience.
 The weights can be used for inference of neural network benchmarks or optionally as initial states of training.
-Similar to the process of obtaining a dataset, weight files can be downloaded using the weight.sh script file as follows.
+Similar to the process of obtaining a dataset, weights can be downloaded using the weight.sh script file as follows.

     $ ./weight.sh <network> <size>